vorburger/vorburger-dotfiles-bin-etc/container/devshell/README.md

     docker rm --force --time=1 devshell

-_TODO volume mapping to persist ongoing dev work._
+_TODO Add volume mapping to persist ongoing dev work, as per [my Podman Notes](../../docs/podman.md)._

 The `docker run -p 2222:22` port mapping is no longer required since we switched the default port to 2222 (for GCE).